KubackiKacper/ECommerceBackend/README.md

 ## .NET WebAPI
 ### WORK IN PROGRESS

-### This is my implemetation of backend part for my E-Commerce solution.
-Using C# ASP.NET Core I implemented endpoints, responsible for manimulating and retriving data from Microsoft SQL Server Database.
-EntityFrameworkCore is responsible for seeding the database with example data and providing relationships between tables.
-Example of usage of Entity to create table with relationship with another one:
+### This is my implementation of the backend for my E-Commerce solution.
+Using C# and ASP.NET Core, I have developed endpoints responsible for manipulating and retrieving data from a Microsoft SQL Server database.
+Entity Framework Core is used for seeding the database with example data and managing relationships between tables.
+### Here’s an example of using an entity to create a table with a relationship to another table:
 ![Reference Image](/README_photos/entity.PNG)
-### Below you can see whole database diagram:
+### Below is the complete database diagram:
 ![Reference Image](/README_photos/database_diagram.PNG)
-### Each endpoint is responsible for diffrent action.
-For example endpoint, responsible for retrieving data from *Products* table:
+### Each endpoint serves a specific purpose.
+For example, the following endpoint is responsible for retrieving data from the *Products* table:
 ![Reference Image](/README_photos/get_products.PNG)
-### I am using Data Transfer Object (DTO) files in order to ensure that original object is not changed.
-After debugging the app what will appear is swagger page with list of all API endpoint.
+### To ensure that the original objects remain unchanged, I use Data Transfer Objects (DTOs).
+After running the application, the Swagger page displays a list of all API endpoints:
 ![Reference Image](/README_photos/swagger.PNG)
-test
+# This project is currently under development.
+Any changes or improvements will be updated accordingly.